joncampbell123/dosbox-x/README.md

 somewhat accurate code with kludges to make DOS games run, instead of focusing on what hardware actually does.

-Many of the changes I wanted to make were non-game related, and therefore were unlikely to be accepted by the DOSBox developers.
+Many of the changes I (the DOSBox-X project maintainer) wanted to make were non-game related, and therefore were unlikely to be accepted by the DOSBox developers.

 Since then, I have been modifying the source code over time to improve emulation, fix bugs, and resolve incompatibilities with